mythicalBeast15x/Raspberry-Pi-Ecosystem-Smart-Home/Weekly_Reports/Frontend_Data_Access_Group/WeeklyReport_Frontend_Data_Access_Group_3-18-2024.md

   - Confirmed that the entire message transmission system still operates as expected.

 #### Next Week Goals

 - Help the DAL converge with the main.go system.
 - Help integrate the main.go startup function into the prototype.
 - Update hardcoded constants related to the messaging package to use the configuration file values instead.
 - Prepare for the MVP demonstration.

+### ❖ Xingyu Jiang

+#### Previous Individual Goals

+* Set up connection with the mongoDB

+#### Key Points

+* Function for the user collection  creation.

+* Function for the blockchain collection creation.

+* Basic operation for both the user collection and blockchain collection are set up.

+* Serialization and deserialization for the data.
+Prepare them to be sent over message.

+#### Next Week's Goals

+* Work with the front end group to complete the user sign-up process.

+  * User credential gathering.

+  * Verification.

+  * Registration.

+  * Storing and announcing.